 Ecommerce is one of the industries where customer retention is the most important.
 Half of Americans who receive bad service during the purchase process are likely to cancel the order.
 Also, bad customer service is the number one reason for Americans to shop elsewhere.

 Free shipping on returns is a sure way to lift your average customer retention rates.
-Ecommerce return rate statistics show that around half of the companies don’t offer free return shipping.
-If they do, 92% of their clients will be happy to work with them again.
+Ecommerce return rate statistics show that around half of the companies don’t offer free return shipping but if they do, a whopping 92% of their clients will be happy to return and work with them again.
 After all, ordering blind, without physically seeing the product comes with risks, including damage during shipping or getting a different product altogether.

 In the world of banking, the cost of acquiring a customer is approximately $200 per year.
-Bank customer retention statistics confirm that it costs more to acquire a customer than the revenue which an average client will generate for the bank each year.
-This means that the return on investment for the bank starts at some point in the second year.
+Bank customer retention statistics confirm that it costs more to acquire a customer than the revenue which an average client will generate for the bank annually.
+What this means is that the return on investment for the bank starts at some point in the second year.
 What’s even worse is that the banking sector has an annual 20-25% churn rate in the first year, while around 50% of customers leave within 90 days of opening a bank account.

-45% of customers would opt to eat in a restaurant if they belong to its loyalty program.
-Given the huge competition in the field, brand loyalty statistics say that introducing a loyalty scheme of some sort might be the key to surviving in the industry.
-From free meals after a certain amount of orders to discounts for orders via mobile, the options to motivate customers to eat again are endless.
+45% of customers would opt to eat in a restaurant if they are part of its loyalty program.
+Given the huge competition in the field, brand loyalty statistics say that introducing a loyalty scheme is key.
+From free meals to discounts for orders via mobile, the options to motivate customers to eat again are endless.

 Even though customer retention is obviously very important, lots of companies still have no dedicated budget for this.
-Customer retention statistics can’t be ignored in today’s way of doing business.
-It doesn’t matter what kind of business you’re in, raising the rate of customer retention can generate lots of revenue for the company.
+It doesn’t matter what kind of business you’re in, raising the client retention rate can generate lots of revenue for the company which is why the hard data customer retention statistics offer can’t be ignored in today’s way of doing business.
 This means that while getting new customers is great, keeping those you already have is absolutely essential.